Marc Andreessen: Political views

 Futurism counters Andreessen's point on elite education by showing that the political position of the average American remains stable.
-But Bloomberg notes that among the tech champions, the Democrats' turn to identity politics and technology-skepticism has spurred a rightward shift.
-Bloomberg remarks that the skepticism against new technology is based on issues such as "privacy, monopoly power and social media’s effects on young people", but criticizes the crackdown on crypto in particular, describing it as bringing "no discernible political benefit" as there are very few voters who are fixated on anti-crypto matters.
+But Bloomberg noted that among the tech champions, the Democrats' turn to identity politics and technology-skepticism has spurred a rightward shift.
+Bloomberg remarked that the skepticism against new technology is based on issues such as "privacy, monopoly power and social media's effects on young people", but criticized the crackdown on crypto in particular, describing it as bringing "no discernible political benefit" as there are very few voters who are fixated on anti-crypto matters.

 Andreessen has supported high-skilled immigration as a source of talent for the tech industry, but by January 2025, he said that he was reconsidering this position.
 He has also criticized DEI policies issued by government and institutions in multiple occasions.
-In a 2014 interview with New York Magazines Kevin Roose, he questioned the need of diversity rules on ethnicities.
+In a 2014 interview with New Yorks Kevin Roose, he questioned the need of diversity rules on ethnicities.
 His reasoning was that companies were so desperate for talent that they would try to get it from anywhere.
 He also questioned the fact white and Asian people of different ethnicities and religions were often grouped together and considered not diverse.
 In a 3.5h interview talk with Lex Fridman, Andreessen said that mandatory NASDAQ rules that imposed diversity criteria on corporate boards were "crazy", recounting that on one occasion he was tempted to describe himself as "bisexual" to help Meta meet those criteria, as he felt for Peter Thiel, who was horrified when Meta lawyers suggested that he classified himself as "diverse".
 In July 2025, the Washington Post published leaked messages Andreessen sent to top officials in the Trump administration, stating that "The combination of DEI and immigration is politically lethal [...] they systematically cut most of the children of the Trump voter base out of any realistic prospect of access to higher education and corporate America".
 He also named Stanford University, the Massachusetts Institute of Technology (MIT) as well as the National Science Foundation (NSF) as particular culprits, warning that these institutions "will pay the price".
-In a group chat, he allegedly called for the NFS to receive "the bureaucratic death penalty".
-Reacting to the messages, MIT's spokesperson said that, "MIT is merit-based and affordable, driven by innovation and entrepreneurship, and committed to excellence — all with a mission of national service", while Stanford refused to comment on Andreessen's characterization of the university.
+In a group chat, he allegedly called for the NSF to receive "the bureaucratic death penalty".
+Reacting to the messages, MIT's spokesperson said that, "MIT is merit-based and affordable, driven by innovation and entrepreneurship, and committed to excellence—all with a mission of national service", while Stanford refused to comment on Andreessen's characterization of the university.